-Chris is a Programme Manager in the Engagement team within the Department of Engineering at Lancaster University.
+Chris is a Programme Manager in the Engagement team in the School of Engineering at Lancaster University.
 He helps to secure, manage and deliver business-support initiatives, enabling collaboration between academia and industry.
 This includes access to facilities, expertise, R&D, talent (student and graduate) and networks to support business growth.
-Chris is responsible for the co-ordination of in-curricula student-industry projects at undergraduate and postgraduate levels as part of MEng and MSc programmes.
-Chris is the Module Leader for ENGR 445 (Industry-linked Group Projects), formerly Leadership in Technology and is the Department’s joint Employability Champion.
+Chris is responsible for the co-ordination of in-curricula student-industry projects at undergraduate level as part of MEng programmes.
+Chris is the Module Leader for ENGR 445 (Industry-linked Group Projects), formerly Leadership in Technology and is the School's joint Employability Champion.

-Deputy Module Convener - ENGR 205 (Business Development Project)
+Deputy Convener - ENGR 205 (Business Development Project)

 Guest speaker and panel member - BIOL 383 (Innovation in the Biosciences)